nzeemin/pclink11/README.md

 ## Testing Strategy
 Folder `tests` contains several dozens sub-folders with .OBJ files.

-First, we use [RT-11 simulator](http://emulator.pdp-11.org.ru/RT-11/distr/) written by Dmitry Patronov to produce "etalon"/"original" SAV/SYS, MAP, STB and log files, they renamed with `-11` suffix — see `!runtest11.cmd` command file.
+First, we use [RT-11 simulator](http://emulator.pdp-11.org.ru/RT-11/distr/) written by Dmitry Patronov to produce "etalon"/"original" output files, they renamed with `-11` suffix — see `!runtest11.cmd` command file.
-Then, we run the `pclink11` with to produce "our" SAV/SYS, MAP, STB and log files, they renamed with `-my` suffix — see `!runtestmy.cmd` command file and `testrunner` utility.
+Then, we run the `pclink11` with to produce "our" output files, they renamed with `-my` suffix — see `!runtestmy.cmd` command file and `testrunner` utility.
 And finally, we compare "original" files with "our" files, line-to-line or byte-to-byte, using `testanalyzer` utility.

 "Our" MAP files differs in the first line (program name, date/time, no page number), and there's no paging, so no page header lines.